North Island – New Zealand:

 Location: The North Island is one of the two main islands of New Zealand.
 New Zealand is located is the southwestern Pacific Ocean.

-I have been to the North Island many times in my life, as I actually live in the South Island of New Zealand.
-I personally fly with Air New Zealand as they are always really good with my wheelchair and they have great service!
+I have been to the North Island many times in my life.
+Air New Zealand is usually the airline I fly with.
+They are always really good with my wheelchair and they have great service.

 Transportation in the North Island, New Zealand:

 Taxi – You can easily find a taxi in the main cities in the North Island.